contract-testing-framework/broker/README.md

 An organization can get started with Signet by following these steps:
 1. Install the [signet-cli](https://github.com/signet-framework/signet-cli)
 2. Self host the Signet broker in one of the following ways:
-   - Deploy the Signet broker to AWS with the `signet deploy` cli command.
+   - Deploy the Signet broker to AWS with the `signet deploy` cLI command.
    - Download Signet's [docker-compose.yml](https://github.com/signet-framework/signet-broker/blob/main/server/docker-compose.yml) and run `docker-compose up`.

 &nbsp;